Banda, Uttar Pradesh: Railways

 Banda is served by Banda railway station, a Category A station, under the Jhansi railway division of the North Central Railway Zone.
 It is well connected by trains with all major cities namely Kolkata, Delhi, Mumbai, Lucknow, Bhopal, Bilaspur, Gwalior, Jabalpur, Raipur, Varanasi, Agra.

 The city is well connected to Kanpur, Allahabad, Jhansi, and other neighbouring cities.

 The electrification of railway line was completed in 2019.

-Airways

-Kanpur Airport is the nearest airport at around 125 km.